skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **cpreks_grad_tol** *(double)* - Default: *1E-6*

-  This argument determines the tolerance used in the conjugate-gradient based algorithm for solving the CP-REKS equations.
+  This parameter determines the tolerance used in the conjugate-gradient based algorithm for solving the CP-REKS equations.
   Sometimes, it can be helpful to use slightly loose tolerance for the stable molecular dynamics.
   In this case, *4E-6* is recommended for **cpreks_grad_tol**.